Education in partnership with

 to be announced

-Exchange Programmes for Cardiovascular Radiology Fellowship (ESCR)
+Exchange Programme for Cardiovascular Radiology Fellowships (ESCR)

 Recent advances in CT and MR technology and clinical research have rapidly expanded the range of applications of these imaging modalities, particularly in imaging of the heart.